 1. Mikkelson, David.
 “Etymology of ‘Cold Turkey.’”
 Snopes, 25 March 2014, snopes.com/fact-check/turkey-and-the-straw-count/

-- He used to smoke, but he quit cold turkey after he started having health problems.
+- He used to smoke several times a week, but he quit cold turkey after he developed health problems.

-- When I noticed my fingers were hurting because of my nail biting habit, I dropped it like a bad habit.
+- When I get nervous, I start biting my nails.
+However, once my fingers started hurting from doing this, I dropped it like a bad habit.